Ali & Nino

 c) “Love and Oil”: “How is it that E.B. knew the geography of Atchara in Blood and Oil” but not here in “Love and Oil”?

 Well, “Love and Petroleum” (which would be the correct translation) and along with it “Manuela” were intended from the beginning to be nothing more than pulp novels.
+Pulp novels, and no history or geography books.
 And this is all that needs to be said.

 d) “Caucasus” – “… written by an Armenian point of view…”

 So what?
 This only proves that Essad Bey transcended his nationality and upbringing and that he was not a nationalist – unlike the influence behind the magazine Azerbaijan International.
 But with my previous sentence I am not agreeing with Betty Blair and her “Armenian accusation”.
-I’m just saying “so what” – in the sense of “what if”?
+I’m just saying “so what?” – in the sense of “what if?” – or rather “whatever!”.

 Example 6